iifl-logo

 1. Opinion

-We have audited the accompanying standalone financial statements of Coromandel Agro-Products and Oils Limited (the "Company"), which comprise the Balance Sheet as at March 31,
+We have audited the accompanying standalone financial statements of Coromandel AgroProducts and Oils Limited (the Company), which comprise the Balance Sheet as at March 31, 2025, the

-2024, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date and a summary of significant accounting policies and other explanatory information (hereinafter referred to as the "standalone financial statements").
+Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date and a summary of significant accounting policies and other explanatory information (hereinafter referred to as the standalone financial statements).

-Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024 and its net profit, total comprehensive income, changes in equity and its cash flows for the year ended on that date.
+(Indian Accounting Standards) Rules, 2015, as amended, (Ind AS) and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2025 and its profit, other comprehensive income, changes in equity and its cash flows for the year ended on that date.

 2. Basis for Opinion